Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees: Introduction

-{\bf \underline{Contribution 1.}} We propose \algname, a novel algorithm for activation compression.
+Our answers to both questions are \textbf{\textit{Yes}}. {\bf \underline{(Contribution 1)}} We propose \algname, a novel algorithm for activation compression.
 The idea of \algname is simple --- instead of directly compressing the activations, \textit{compress the change of activations for the same training example across epochs}.
-Intuitively, we expect \algname to outperform simply compressing the activations because it enables an interesting ``self-enforcing'' dynamics: \textit{the more training stabilizes $\rightarrow$ the smaller the changes of the model across epochs $\rightarrow$ the smaller the changes of activations for the same training example across epochs $\rightarrow$ the smaller the compression error using the same \#bits $\rightarrow$ training stabilizes more.}

-{\bf \underline{Contribution 2.}} The theoretical analysis of \algname is non-trivial since we have to analyze the above dynamics and connect it to SGD convergence, which is quite different from most of today's results on gradient compression and error compensation.
+Intuitively, we expect \algname to outperform simply compressing the activations because it enables an interesting ``self-enforcing'' dynamics: \textit{the more training stabilizes $\rightarrow$ the smaller the changes of the model across epochs $\rightarrow$ the smaller the changes of activations for the same training example across epochs $\rightarrow$ the smaller the compression error using the same \#bits $\rightarrow$ training stabilizes more.} {\bf \underline{(Contribution 2)}} The theoretical analysis of \algname is non-trivial since we have to analyze the above dynamics and connect it to SGD convergence, which is quite different from most of today's results on gradient compression and error compensation.
 Under mild technical conditions and quantization functions with bounded error, we show that \algname converges with a rate of $O(1/\sqrt{T})$ for non-convex objectives, the same as vanilla SGD~\cite{bottou2018optimization,liu2021distributed}.
-To the best of our knowledge, \algname is the first activation compression algorithm with rigorous theoretical analysis that shows a convergence rate of $O(1/\sqrt{T})$ (without relying on assumptions of unbiased gradient).

-{\bf \underline{Contribution 3.}} We then show that \algname can be optimized and implemented efficiently, without adding additional end-to-end runtime overhead over non-compression and other compression schemes (it does require us to utilize more memory and SSD for storage of activations).
+To the best of our knowledge, \algname is the first activation compression algorithm with rigorous theoretical analysis that shows a convergence rate of $O(1/\sqrt{T})$ (without relying on assumptions of unbiased gradient). {\bf \underline{(Contribution 3)}} We then show that \algname can be optimized and implemented efficiently\footnote{Our code is available at: \url{https://github.com/DS3Lab/AC-SGD}.}, without adding additional end-to-end runtime overhead over non-compression and other compression schemes (it does require us to utilize more memory and SSD for storage of activations). {\bf \underline{(Contribution 4)}} We then conduct extensive experiments on sequence classification and language modeling datasets using DeBERTa-1.5B and GPT2-1.5B models, respectively.
+We show that \algname can aggressively quantize activations to 2-4 bits without sacrificing convergence performance, where direct quantization of activations fails to converge; in slow networks, \algname achieves up to $4.3\times$ end-to-end speedup. {\bf \underline{(Contribution 5)}} Last but not least, we also show that \algname can be combined with state-of-the-art gradient compression algorithms to enable ``end-to-end communication compression'': \textit{All data exchanges between machines, including model gradients, forward activations, and backward gradients are quantized into lower precision}.
+This provides up to $4.9\times$ end-to-end speed-up, without sacrificing model quality.